 - How Reddit and others “broke the Internet” to aid internet neutrality

-Between 2004 and 2008 Google, now was the only real “player” in the search engine world, started taking action against poor linking practices and companies and started tightening up on spam and buying links.
-The ‘Noughties” ended with all “naughty” SEO practices being practically stamped out, as Google concentrated on ranking websites based on their content and it’s relevance to the search being carried out.
+Between 2004 and 2008, Google, now was the only real “player” in the search engine world, started taking action against poor linking practices and companies and started tightening up on spam and buying links.
+The ‘Noughties” ended with all “naughty” SEO practices being practically stamped out.
+Google concentrated on ranking websites based on their content and their relevance to the search being carried out.

 SEO in 2010

 Between 2010 and 2015, we started to see the search engines take notice of ‘Social Media’ sites, and soon, the results were filled with Twitter ‘tweets’ in the results.
 (I can still see the face of one of my customers when searching Google for his business, and the whole first page of the search results were compiled of tweets of a Twitter conversation that two members of staff had been having about how terrible the company was!)
 Videos and images were also brought into the search results with the Google ‘Caffeine’ update.

 Google introduced “personal search results” with the websites shown in the search results based on your previous searches and websites you had visited before.
 This caused a ‘bit of a stir’ in the SEO world as customers claimed their websites were “top of Google” for any search they did relate to their industry, just because they had visited their own website many times before, so Google, of course, fed them back the website for all relevant searches.
 This can still be a bit of an issue until you show them the new ‘Google Incognito search.’